Does Car Insurance Cover Battery Replacement or Failure?

 The good news is that you can follow our recommendations below to extend the life of your car battery and hopefully avoid it dying:

-- Perform preventive maintenance on your battery; like checking the battery connections, making sure the cables are in good working operation, and if you take your car for a periodic service, ask them to check the voltage so that you know its state of charge.
+- Perform preventive maintenance on your battery, like checking the battery connections, making sure the cables are in good working order, and if you take your car for a periodic service, ask them to check the voltage so that you know its state of charge.

-- Turn everything off when the engine is not running, this is one of the main causes when it comes to a discharged car battery; this happens wwhen you have the radio on, lights on etc.
+- Turn everything off when the engine is not running.
+This is one of the main causes of a discharged car battery; this happens when you have the radio on, lights on, etc.

 - Use the battery recommended by each manufacturer, this is indicated in the user manual of your vehicle, you will avoid spending more and the ideal battery will last longer.